Minimum Bottom Line Profit Should Average 9.4%!

 A control account in the Chart of Accounts is used when there is a need to separate multiple third parties with a similar function.
 Work in process works perfectly as a control account.

-In this article I’m going to explain the old method used to track projects and how the control account makes entering data faster.
+This article explains the old method used to track projects and how the control account makes entering data faster.
 But more importantly retrieval of project information remains alive even after completion of the project.

 The method used in the past and still used today by some bookkeepers is the parent-child system for account structure.
 A master account is created in lieu of an account for each project.
 Then a child account is created for each project as an extension similar to below: